DimaSalakhov/picknroll/README.md

 require 'pick_and_roll'
 PickAndRoll.new().go #will look for <machine-name>.json file as custom config

-PickAndRoll.new('custom_configuration').go #will execute with custom_configuration.json file as custom config.
-Could be used for test purposes or build servers
+PickAndRoll.new('custom_configuration').go #will execute with Michael.json file as custom config.
 ```

 ### Configuration ###